Financial Improvement Agreements (FIA) 002-02070040

 Reviewing the FIA

-The FHCO will review the program and the activities at least once every 90 days, or more often if needed.
+The FHCO will review the FIA and current activities at least once every 90 days, or more often if needed.

 The Resources page contains links to FarmHub, Better Access Initiative, User Guides, letter, email and facsimile templates and historical information.